Jeff-Russ/ror-guides/rails-database.md

 Notice that the second argument for `add_index` is now an array since we are dealing with two id's.
 This migration file is now complete and we can run `$ rake db:migrate` to create the join table.

-__ADD HERE overriding of :class_name in model and join table's name in model these go after assocation methods__

 Note that at this point, no SQL JOIN clause has been run.
 We simply have a table with two id's and an index.